dramaprince/systems-challenge/README.md

 - Run Consul in HA.
 This frees us of this point of failure.

 - Secure access to Consul.
 Right now everyone can write to it, so anyone could delete the Cabify service and produce a downtime.
+Both auth and TLS should be enabled.
+With Hashicorp Vault one could deploy a PKI for service communication in an internal network mesh.
+Otherwise, even if auth is implemented, anyone could gain access to the credentials.

 - Run HAProxy in HA.
 The easiest way of doing so is by using a VRRP implementation such as [keepalived](http://www.keepalived.org/).
 This protocol would allow us to have an active and a passive replica of the load balancer, and in the event of the loadbalancer IP becoming non-responsive (due to issues in the load balancer), would make the passive copy of HAProxy go active.